Harold vs Willy: 7 of the pettiest moments between ‘Heir and Spare’

 Harry’s memoir ‘Spare’ documents the long-running rivalry with his older brother, the Prince of Wales, and their sniping over everything from Meghan to William and Kate’s wedding

-The long-running feud between Prince Harry and his older brother William is unlikely to end any time soon, following the publication of Harry’s controversial memoir, Spare.
+Prince Harry’s memoir became the fastest-selling non-fiction book ever on its first day of publication, thanks in part to the excruciating details about the long-running feud with his older brother, William.

-Early reports suggesting the Duke of Sussex would come down particularly hard on William have now been confirmed, as the book documents how sibling rivalry was sharpened into all-out war.
+Early reports suggesting the Duke of Sussex would come down particularly hard on the heir to the throne have now been confirmed, as the book documents how sibling rivalry was sharpened into all-out war.

 Harry writes of how Balmoral had 50 bedrooms, one of which had been divided for him and “Willy”, with adults referring to it as the nursery.
 “Willy had the larger half, with a double bed, a good-sized basin, a cupboard with mirrored doors, a beautiful window looking down on the courtyard, the fountain, the bronze statue of a roe deer buck,” he recalls.
 “My half of the room was far smaller, less luxurious.
 I never asked why.
 I didn’t care.
 But I also didn’t need to ask.
 Two years older than me, Willy was the Heir, whereas I was the Spare.”